RobotFormAndFunction/BuffaloBytes/README.md

 This section details the electrical and mechanical hardware used in the Buffalo Bytes platform.

 ## Electrical hardware
-The custom PCB of Buffalo Bytes is shown in the following figure.
+The custom PCB of for Buffalo Bytes is shown below, with the top (A) and bottom (B).

 <p align="center">
 <img width="355" alt="PCB_annotate" src="https://user-images.githubusercontent.com/98366383/192120304-c5c27094-9d2a-403d-add5-8a4309c0fccf.png">